saiteja93/AWS-CSA-Notes-2020/Study Notes/EC2.md

 *   Standard reserved instances: The more you pay up-front and the longer the contract, the greater the discount.
 *   Convertible reserved instances: Allow users to change attributes of the reserved instance as long as the exchange results in the creation of reserved instances of equal or greater value.
 *   Scheduled reserved instances: Available to launch within the time windows you reserve.
+For example, every Thursday 3pm to 6pm.

 Spot: Enables you to bid the price for instance capacity, providing for even greater savings if your applications have flexible start and end times.